losrobbos/file-upload-guide/README.md

      * url will be reachable by http:// and secure_url will be reachable by https://.
 So it is advisable to always use the secure one
   * Return the created user to the frontend using res.json()

-* Test File upload against your route from your favorite REST client
+* Test File upload against your route with your favorite REST client
   * Setup a POST request to your API upload URL & use JSON as Body format
   * Convert some avatar file to a base64 dataUri, e.g. here: https://www.base64-image.de/
   * Paste the dataUri into your JSON Body